Paul V. Sherlock Center on Disabilities

 Quick Links | Resource Library |

 Adapted Literature/Lessons | Publications |

-For Individuals & Families Family to Family of RI Directory | Life after High School: A Guide for Students with VI | RI Employment Service Agencies | Self-Directed Supports for Adults with DD
+For Individuals & Families Family to Family of RI Directory | Life after High School: A Guide for Students with VI | RI Employment Service Agencies | RI Health Resources |

 For Providers RI Outcome Surveys

-About Us | AAA Mini Grants | Disability Links |
+About Us | Access for All Abilities Mini Grants | Disability Links |

 Projects & Services

 Community Supports Navigator Program | Early Childhood | Early Intervention |

-Educational Advocates Program |
+Educational Advocate Program |

-Employment Supports | EnVision Work | RI Services to Children and Youth with Dual Sensory Impairments |
+Employment Supports | Person Centered Thinking | RI Services to Children and Youth with Dual Sensory Impairments |

 RI Vision Education & Services Program |